-Transport and infrastructure in Ivory CoastOur listing of the primary kinds of transport compares the infrastructure of Ivory Coast with the average of all countries in Africa.
-The traffic routes have noticeable defects in many places and are often not in a particularly good condition.
+Transport and infrastructure in Ivory CoastOur listing of the primary types of transport compares the infrastructure of Ivory Coast with the average of all countries in Africa.
+The traffic routes have noticeable defects in many places and are often not in particularly good condition.

 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 515 km of coastline.
-In 2020, about 974,872 freight containers were transported.
+The number of ports includes those located on the 515 km of coastline.
+In 2021, about 1.02 million freight containers were transported.

 › Airports in Ivory Coast